Quickstart

 query.
 Every result follows the frozen output contract: price

-is always present, always a number, always a safe ceiling; cost-units only,
+is always present, always a number, always a safe max; cost-units only,

 never dollars (converting to money is your app’s business).